 Several guidelines can coexist in a photograph.
 The impact will be all the stronger.

-Once the anchor is read, the viewer then walks along the indicators provided by the photographer: lines, shapes, masses.
-These indicators allow the overall understanding of the image.
+Once the anchor is read, the viewer then walks along the indicators provided by the photographer: lines, shapes, and masses.
+These indicators allow the overall understanding of the image to flow.

 Lines and anchors allow you to delay this reading.

 The Oblique Line

 The oblique line is a line that may or may not be material.